 The digital prototype worksheet has been implemented as a single-page web application.
 A student employee from the costume collection at Smith College helped to collect openly-licensed images for this prototype.

-See this project at: https://worksheet.dressdiscover.org/
+See this project as a work-in-progress at: https://worksheet.dressdiscover.org/